MatthewInkawhich/HelloWorldRepo/README.md

 # HelloWorldRepo
-Used for playing and learning Git
+Used for playing with and learning Git